 The ACCC exercises its enforcement powers independently in the public interest with integrity and professionalism and without fear, favour or bias.

-The ACCC’s enforcement response is proportionate to the conduct and resulting harm, and the implementation of the ACCC’s enforcement policy is governed by the following guiding principles:
+The ACCC’s enforcement response will be proportionate to the conduct and resulting harm, and the implementation of the ACCC’s enforcement policy is governed by the following guiding principles:

 - Transparency—this has two aspects:

 - the ACCC’s decision-making takes place within rigorous corporate governance processes and is able to be reviewed by a range of agencies, including the Commonwealth Ombudsman and the courts

 - the ACCC does not do private deals—enforcement matters that are dealt with through litigation or formal resolution are made public